ashtawy/task-specific_scoring_functions/README.md

 - Scikit-learn (0.18.1)
 - XGBoost (0.6).

-Then [download the project](https://github.com/ashtawy/task-specific_scoring_functions/archive/master.zip), unzip it, and go to its directory *cd /path/to/task-specific_scoring_functions/* in order to train and test task-specific scoring functions.
+Then [download the project](https://github.com/ashtawy/task-specific_scoring_functions/archive/master.zip), unzip it, and go to its directory (*$cd /path/to/task-specific_scoring_functions/*) in order to train and test task-specific scoring functions.

 # Train and Test Task-Specific & Conventional Scoring Functions
 With one command, you could train and test a task-specific (BT-Score, BT-Dock, and BT-Screen) or generic scoring functions (RF-Score and X-Score).
 For example, the following command shows how to build BT-Score for the ligand scoring task (predicting binding affinity):